Azure/azure-powershell/src/MySql/docs/New-AzMySqlFlexibleServerFirewallRule.md

 # New-AzMySqlFlexibleServerFirewallRule

 ## SYNOPSIS
-Creates a new firewall rule or updates an existing firewall rule.
+Creates a new firewall rule for MySQL flexible server

 ## SYNTAX